Menu Close

 1.)
 CoC: Center of Curvature.

-This use-case is typically used for measuring concave reflective optics, such as spherical or parabolic mirrors.
+This use-case applies to measurement of concave reflective optics, such as spherical or parabolic mirrors that are measured at their CoC.
 Mirrors with focal ratios (“speeds”) as fast as f/2 (i.e., f/4 at CoC) may be measured directly by the SPPDI without any ancillary optics interposed between the test article and the SPPDI.
+Test beams outside the “normal” range of f/4 to f/12 may be measured with the use of external beam forming optics as described below.

-Two very “fast” (f/0.5 and f/1.27) 2″ diameter high precision (<1/10th wave) fused silica concave spherical mirrors are available from Kerry Optical Systems for use in measuring and compensating for the SPPDI internal aberrations.
-A wavefront obtained for the reference mirror, at the same focal ratio as for the test article, may be subtracted from the wavefront of the test article, to yield a high accuracy wavefront map for the test article.
+Two very “fast” (f/0.5 and f/1.27) 2″ diameter high precision (<1/10th wave) fused silica concave spherical mirrors are available from Kerry Optical Systems for use in measuring and compensating for aberrations in the SPPDI internal optics and any external beam forming optics that may be required.
+An error-compensating wavefront is obtained with the aid of the reference mirror, at the same focal ratio as for the test article, which is subtracted from the wavefront of the test article, to yield a high accuracy wavefront map for the test article.

 2.)
 DPAC: Double-pass At Autocollimation.

-This use-case is applicable for measuring either transmissive optics or reflective optics when an accurate optical flat of sufficient size is available to reflect the output collimated beam back through the test article.
+This use-case is applicable for measuring either transmissive optics or reflective optics or optical systems that are optimized for observation or recording of remote objects.
+This use-case requires the use of an accurate optical flat of sufficient size to reflect the collimated output beam back through the test article.

-The Transmission Sphere may be used in combination with either our precision reference mirror or our precision Random Ball Test Kit, to produce a correction wavefront, which can then be subtracted from the wavefront obtained for the test article.
-This process allows removal of the errors associated with the Transmission Sphere or Random Ball, as well as the SPPDI.
+The Transmission Sphere setup described here may be used in combination with either our precision reference mirror or our precision Random Ball Test Kit, to produce a correction wavefront, which can then be subtracted from the wavefront obtained for the test article.
+This process allows removal of the errors associated with the Transmission Sphere as well as the SPPDI.

 The interferogram and associated wavefront for the test article should be obtained first, with a DFTFringe outline that is suitable for the test article.
-This same outline must then be used in obtaining the correction wavefront for the reference sphere interferogram.
-This will typically mean that the outline used in producing the wavefront for the reference sphere will be substantially smaller than the full diameter of the reference sphere interferogram.
+This same outline must then be used in obtaining the correction wavefront using the calibration optics.

 An interferogram is a topographic map of a wavefront.
 Just as in reading a topographic map of a mountain, it is often difficult to know whether traversing the map from fringe to fringe leads uphill or downhill.
 For optical interferometry, sophisticated and expensive optics can be introduced in the beam path that eliminates the confusion.
 Fortunately, there is a very simple method for determining the wavefront “sense” which does not require expensive add-on optics.
 The method involves defocusing the wavefront, and observing the algebraic sign of the Zernike Z3 Defocus term, as displayed by DFTFringe.
 If the interferometer has moved closer to the test article, the algebraic sign of the Z3 term should become more negative, but all other Zernike terms should remain approximately the same.
 If the Z3 term becomes more positive, then the DFTFringe “Invert” function should be launched to invert the defocused wavefront.
 If the Z8 terms of the defocused and non-defocused wavefronts no longer have the same algebraic sign, then the non-defocused wavefront should be inverted.